shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-09-setvalue.md

 # The challenge

 {% hint style="tip" %}
-In `pages/api/solana/callGreetings.ts`, complete `setGreetings`.
+In `pages/api/solana/setter.ts`, complete `setter`.
 First you'll have to create an instruction, then you'll have to send and confirm a transaction to store the data from.
 You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**